muratk5n/thirdwave/en/index.md

 the ship it's mostly being rocked and it's mostly enjoying the view and sometimes being bored.
 It's like a teenager room on the move, wout the parents.
-And later she goes on to become a bleeping management consultant, and her adventourous boyfriend dies on her?
+And later she goes on to become a bleeping management consultant, and her former sail buddy boyfriend dies on her?
 Sad.

 ---